zannloo/tp/docs/DeveloperGuide.md

        - Test case: `todo --desc Assignment 1 --all x` (where x is an invalid option)<br>
          Expected: An error message of `Format is invalid.
 Should be allStu or allGrp` will be shown.

-       - Test case: `todo x`, `todo x --desc Assignment 1 --all allGrp`, `todo x --desc Assignment 1 --all allStu` (where x is an invalid path)<br>
+       - Test case: `todo x --desc Assignment 1 --all allGrp`, `todo x --desc Assignment 1 --all allStu` (where x is an invalid path)<br>
          Expected: An error message of `Invalid relative path` will be shown.

-       - Other incorrect `todo` commands to try: `todo`<br>
+       - Other incorrect `todo` commands to try: `todo`, `todo x` (where x is an invalid path)<br>
          Expected: An error message of `Invalid command format` will be shown.

 ### Creating Deadline task

-1. Creates deadline task for specific a specific student or group
+1. Creates deadline task for a specific student or group

     1. Condition 1: When the current directory is root directory,

         - Test case: `deadline ~/grp-001/0123Y --desc Assignment 1 --datetime 2023-10-11 23:59`<br>
           Expected: If there is no such a student with StudentId, `0123Y`, in `grp-001`, then an error message will appear at the output box below the command box.
-Otherwise, the deadline task `Assignment 1` will be allocated to student, `0123Y`.
+Otherwise, the deadline task `Assignment 1` will be allocated to student `0123Y`.

         - Test case: `deadline ~/grp-001 --desc Assignment 1 --datetime 2023-10-11 23:59`<br>
           Expected: If there is no such a group with GroupId, `grp-001`, then an error message will appear at the output box below the command box.
-Otherwise, the deadline task `Assignment 1` will be allocated to group, `grp-001`.
+Otherwise, the deadline task `Assignment 1` will be allocated to group `grp-001`.

-        - Test case: `deadline x`, `deadline x --desc Assignment 1 --datetime 2023-10-11 23:59` (where x is an invalid path)<br>
+        - Test case: `deadline x --desc Assignment 1 --datetime 2023-10-11 23:59` (where x is an invalid path)<br>
           Expected: An error message of `Invalid relative path` will be shown.

         - Test case: `deadline --desc Assignment 1 --datetime 2023-10-11 23:59`<br>
-          Expected: An error message of `Unable to create task for root directory.` will be shown.
+          Expected: An error message of `Unable to create task for root directory` will be shown.

-        - Other incorrect `deadline` commands to try: `deadline`<br>
+        - Other incorrect `deadline` commands to try: `deadline`, `deadline x`<br>
           Expected: An error message of `Invalid command format` will be shown.

     1. Condition 2: When the current directory is group directory e.g. `grp-001`,

         - Test case: `deadline 0123Y --desc Assignment 1 --datetime 2023-10-11 23:59`<br>
           Expected: If there is no such a student with StudentId, `0123Y`, in `grp-001`, then an error message will appear at the output box below the command box.
-Otherwise, the deadline task `Assignment 1` will be allocated to student, `0123Y`.
+Otherwise, the deadline task `Assignment 1` will be allocated to student `0123Y`.
         - Test case: `deadline --desc Assignment 1 --datetime 2023-10-11 23:59`<br>
-          Expected: The deadline task `Assignment 1` will be allocated for `grp-001`.
+          Expected: The deadline task `Assignment 1` will be allocated to `grp-001`.

-        - Test case: `deadline x`, `deadline x --desc Assignment 1 --datetime 2023-10-11 23:59` (where x is invalid path)<br>
+        - Test case: `deadline x --desc Assignment 1 --datetime 2023-10-11 23:59` (where x is an invalid path)<br>
           Expected: An error message of `Invalid relative path` will be shown.

-        - Other incorrect `deadline` commands to try: `deadline`<br>
+        - Other incorrect `deadline` commands to try: `deadline`, `deadline x` (where x is an invalid path)<br>
           Expected: An error message of `Invalid command format` will be shown.

 1. Creates deadline task for all groups or all students in a group